valerio-oliveira/dataops-trail/README.md

 ## Ansible in action

-As the most of the key happens into the Ansible playbook, execution details for each role will get updated little by little.
+As the most of the work is performed by the Ansible playbook, execution details for each role are not written yet.
+It will get updated little by little.

 Run the following command into the ./ansible directory: